Bradley University dean's list

-Several local students have been named to the spring semester dean's list at Bradley University, including:
+Several local students were named to the dean's list at Bradley University for the spring semester, including:

 • Katelyn Kain, of Beecher.